Keio University

 What We Learned from Post-mortem Brain Dissection

-Research dealing with the human mind, such as philosophy and theology, has a history of thousands of years.
+Research dealing with the human heart, such as philosophy and theology, has a history of thousands of years.
 On the other hand, brain research has a history of only about 200 years.
-In the early days of brain research, to investigate what the brain was like, dissections were performed on the brains of deceased individuals.
+In the early days of brain research, to investigate what the brain was like, dissections were performed directly on the brains of deceased individuals.
 People who recovered from a stroke would experience various higher brain dysfunction, including paralysis.
-For example, by dissecting the brain after death, it was discovered that blindness occurred because a brain region called the visual cortex, located in the occipital lobe, was damaged.
+For example, by dissecting the brain after death, it was discovered that they lost their sight because the brain region called the visual cortex, located in the occipital lobe, was damaged.

 One of Hideyo Noguchi's achievements was identifying the cause of progressive paralysis.
-In progressive paralysis, mental symptoms such as mania or brutality appear some time after syphilis infection, for example, 10 years later.
-Then, motor disorders appear, and the patient dies in a state of decay.
-It was greatly feared because it led to death within two or three years after neurological symptoms appeared, but Hideyo Noguchi was the one who discovered through a vast number of post-mortem brain dissections that the syphilis bacteria itself infects the brain.
+Progressive paralysis occurs some time after a syphilis infection—for example, 10 years later—and manifests as mental symptoms such as mania or violent behavior.
+Then, motor impairments appear, and the patient dies in a state of decay.
+It was greatly feared because it led to death within two or three years after neurological symptoms appeared, but it was Hideyo Noguchi who discovered through a vast number of post-mortem brain dissections that the syphilis bacteria itself infects the brain.

-However, since there was no way to eradicate the syphilis bacteria that had infected the brain, it was an incurable disease at the time even if the cause was known.
+However, because there was no way to eradicate the syphilis bacteria that had infected the brain, it was an incurable disease at the time even if the cause was known.
 Psychiatric hospitals were established in Japan from the Meiji era onwards, but before 1950, progressive paralysis accounted for half of the patients admitted to psychiatric hospitals.
 The discovery of the antibiotic penicillin was before World War II, and its widespread use was after the war.
-Since syphilis bacteria are highly sensitive to penicillin, syphilis infection itself decreased after the war as its use spread, and progressive paralysis also plummeted.
-The discovery that the progressive brain disease with various neurological symptoms called progressive paralysis is an infectious disease caused by syphilis bacteria and can be treated with penicillin can be called a brilliant achievement of brain research.
+Since syphilis bacteria are highly sensitive to penicillin, syphilis infections themselves decreased after the war as its use spread, and progressive paralysis also plummeted.
+The discovery that the progressive brain disease accompanied by diverse neurological symptoms called progressive paralysis is an infectious disease caused by syphilis bacteria and can be treated with penicillin can be called a brilliant achievement of brain research.

-Thorough efforts were made to collect the brains of people who died with neurological symptoms (inability to move the body, loss of sensation) or mental symptoms and investigate abnormalities macroscopically and using microscopes.
-This research into the anatomical study of post-mortem brains is called neuropathology, and through neuropathology, the pathology of neurological diseases such as Alzheimer's disease and Parkinson's disease was clarified one after another.
+Thorough work was done to collect the brains of people who died with neurological symptoms (inability to move the body, loss of sensation) or mental symptoms and investigate abnormalities macroscopically and using microscopes.
+This research investigating post-mortem brains anatomically is called neuropathology, and through neuropathology, the pathology of neurological diseases such as Alzheimer's disease and Parkinson's disease was clarified one after another.

 What broke through this sense of stagnation was technological innovation that visualizes the structure and function of the human brain in a living state.
-Readers have likely undergone CT or MRI scans at least once.
-MRI, in particular, is an excellent tool that allows for the observation of brain structure and function in a living state.
+I believe readers have undergone CT or MRI scans at least once.
+MRI, in particular, is an excellent tool that allows for the observation of brain structure and function while the subject is alive.

 In the 1980s, MRI began to be used in clinical practice.
 At that time, by looking at the structure of the brain, abnormalities in "shape" were detected, such as a thin cerebral cortex or damage to the occipital lobe.
 In 1990, Dr. Seiji Ogawa established an MRI method for investigating brain function, which made it possible to conduct research visualizing brain function with MRI (Dr. Seiji Ogawa is a 2017 recipient of the Keio Medical Science Prize).

-MRI is a medical device that brings together the best of physics, and it requires many calculations to obtain image data for a single patient.
+MRI is a piece of medical equipment that brings together the best of physics, and it requires many calculations to obtain image data for a single patient.
 As if that weren't enough, MRI data obtained from a single patient is collected and analyzed on a scale of thousands of people.
-Fortunately, because computer performance is improving every year, the analysis of large-scale data with a very high computational load has become possible on PCs owned by individual researchers.
-It cannot be ignored that the entry of mathematical statisticians into brain science is advancing this data analysis.
+Fortunately, because computer performance is improving year by year, the analysis of large-scale data with a very high computational load has become possible on PCs owned by individual researchers.
+The entry of mathematical statisticians into brain science has also played a significant role in advancing this data analysis.
 Personally, I expect that the quantum computer that has begun operation at Keio's Faculty of Science and Technology will dramatically improve large-scale brain image data analysis and bring about further revolutionary discoveries.

-In 2016, a group centered at Osaka University analyzed MRI brain images of approximately 1,600 healthy individuals and 900 patients with schizophrenia, revealing that a brain region located in the center of the brain called the globus pallidus is slightly larger in schizophrenia patients than in healthy individuals.
+In 2016, a group centered at Osaka University analyzed MRI brain images of approximately 1,600 healthy individuals and 900 patients with schizophrenia and revealed that in schizophrenia patients, a brain region located in the center of the brain called the globus pallidus is slightly larger than in healthy individuals.
 This study has since been replicated by foreign research groups that analyzed data from thousands of people.
 It seems to be a fact that the globus pallidus becomes larger in schizophrenia.
-So, why does it get larger?
-Does the globus pallidus get larger, leading to schizophrenia?
-Or did the globus pallidus get larger because of schizophrenia?
+So, why does it become larger?
+Does one develop schizophrenia because the globus pallidus becomes larger?
+Or did the globus pallidus become larger because of the schizophrenia?
 These questions come to mind immediately, but confirming them in humans is not easy.

 Therefore, our research group returned to mice.
-I won't go into detail here, but we focused on another neurological disease model in mice where the globus pallidus becomes larger.
-When we analyzed the brain structure of that neurological disease model in the same way with MRI and thoroughly analyzed the mouse post-mortem brain neuropathologically, we found an increase in the volume of certain neurons.
+I will not go into details here, but we focused on other neurological disease models in mice where the globus pallidus becomes larger.
+When we analyzed the brain structure of those neurological disease models in the same way using MRI and thoroughly analyzed mouse post-mortem brains neuropathologically, we found an increase in the volume of certain neurons.
 We then identified a change in Gene X that could explain that increase in cell volume.

 Next, we confirmed that the globus pallidus becomes larger in a state where this Gene X is artificially overexpressed (since only this Gene X is overexpressed, it does not reproduce the original neurological disease model).
-This finally makes it possible to indirectly answer the question, "Does the globus pallidus get larger, leading to schizophrenia?"
+This finally makes it possible to indirectly answer the question, "Does one develop schizophrenia because the globus pallidus becomes larger?"

 Approaches to Mental Disorders Made Possible by Advances in Brain Research

-Our mouse research has only reached this point, and we are in a situation where the real work is about to begin, so I have shared our ongoing research with you.
-What I wanted to convey here is the progress in brain research: the ability to image the structure of the brains of schizophrenia patients—where abnormalities could not be detected with conventional neuropathology—using MRI in a living state, collect that as data from thousands of people, and discover a completely unexpected brain structural abnormality, the enlargement of the globus pallidus, as a result of calculations using mathematical statistics.
+Our mouse research has only reached this point, and I have shared this ongoing research with you as we are about to enter the main stage.
+What I wanted to convey here is the progress in brain research, where we were able to discover a brain structural abnormality—the completely unexpected enlargement of the globus pallidus—by imaging the structure of the brains of schizophrenia patients (where abnormalities could not be detected with conventional neuropathology) using MRI while they were alive, collecting that as data from thousands of people, and calculating it using mathematical statistics.
 This stance of using mice to solve various questions based on the latest results obtained from human research can be said to be one approach to mental disorders from human brain science.

 On the other hand, there is also a way to approach mental disorders from mouse brain research.
-As mentioned earlier, the anatomy of the mouse brain is being performed precisely at the micro level, and the results are freely available for researchers around the world to view, so functional elucidation based on that anatomical data is being actively conducted.
-The central role in that functional elucidation is played by technology for observing the activity of specific neuronal populations and technology for manipulating that activity.
+As mentioned earlier, mouse brain anatomy is being performed precisely at the micro level, and the results are freely available for researchers around the world to view, so functional clarification based on that anatomical data is being actively pursued.
+The central roles in that functional clarification are played by technology to observe the activity of specific neuronal populations and technology to manipulate that activity.
 This is a much more precise method of observing neural activity than MRI.
-In an MRI, one must not move a muscle inside the scanner, but this new neural activity observation method can accurately acquire signals even while the mouse is moving around freely.
-Both the technology for observing activity and the technology for manipulating it are characterized by the use of light.
+With MRI, one must not move a muscle inside the scanner, but this new neural activity observation method can accurately acquire signals even while the mouse is moving around freely.
+Both the technology to observe activity and the technology to manipulate it are characterized by the use of light.

-The core of the technology for observing activity is fluorescent proteins, and the contribution of Dr. Atsushi Miyawaki (Keio University alumni), a 2020 recipient of the Keio Medical Science Prize, is outstanding.
+The core of the technology for observing activity is fluorescent proteins, and the contribution of Dr. Atsushi Miyawaki (Keio University alumni), a 2020 Keio Medical Science Prize recipient, is outstanding.
 Dr. Miyawaki modified fluorescent proteins to develop proteins that can monitor the strength of neural activity through the intensity of the fluorescence emitted.
-The core of the technology for manipulating activity is photosensitive channels, and Dr. Karl Deisseroth, a 2014 recipient of the Keio Medical Science Prize, introduced neural activity manipulation technology using photosensitive channels to the world as optogenetics.
+The core of the technology for manipulating activity is light-sensitive channels, and Dr. Karl Deisseroth, a 2014 Keio Medical Science Prize recipient, introduced neural activity manipulation technology using light-sensitive channels to the world as optogenetics.

-Brain science researchers around the world, including myself, are using these two technologies to challenge the elucidation of brain function.
-Since both are proteins that do not originally exist in the brain, gene introduction is a prerequisite.
-Since gene introduction into the human brain is not performed even as a treatment, these are research techniques possible only in model animals.
+Brain science researchers around the world, including myself, are using these two technologies to challenge the clarification of brain function.
+Since both are proteins that do not originally exist in the brain, gene transfer is a prerequisite.
+Since gene transfer into the human brain is not performed even as a treatment, these are research techniques possible only in model animals.

-In my laboratory, we challenged the elucidation of the neural basis governing motivation.
-Motivation can be evaluated by behavior in both humans and mice.
-The enthusiasm at the start, saying "Let's do it!" and the power to sustain and finish it—I think you would agree that a high evaluation of motivation is only obtained when both are present.
+In my laboratory, we challenged the clarification of the neural basis governing motivation.
+Motivation can be evaluated through behavior in both humans and mice.
+I think you will agree that one can only be evaluated as having high motivation when they have both the initial enthusiasm of "Okay, let's do this!" and the power to sustain it and see it through.
 Through research using mice, we clarified that the start of motivated behavior is controlled by the insular cortex-striatum pathway, and the persistence of motivated behavior is controlled by the hippocampus-striatum pathway.

-The fact that different brain circuits control the start and persistence can be seen from the phrase "a three-day monk" (quitting after three days).
-A three-day monk can start motivated behavior but cannot sustain it.
+The fact that different brain circuits control the start and the persistence can also be seen from the phrase "a three-day monk" (someone who gives up easily).
+A "three-day monk" can start motivated behavior but cannot sustain it.
 And that is controlled by different brain circuits.
-So, how can this be used to understand mental disorders?
+Now, the question is how to use this to understand mental disorders.
 In depression, motivation decreases.
 Motivation also decreases in mouse models of depression.
-We focused on the inability to sustain motivated behavior among the decreases in motivation.
+Among the decreases in motivation, we focused on the inability to sustain motivated behavior.
 At this time, we clarified that hippocampal activity increases in a depressed state, which makes it impossible to sustain motivated behavior, and that the administration of antidepressants normalizes hippocampal activity and restores the persistence of motivated behavior.
-Through this kind of approach, we will be able to propose treatment methods focused on hippocampal function from mouse research, whether that approach is psychotherapy or getting a good night's sleep, which we don't know yet.
+Through this kind of approach, we will be able to propose treatment methods focused on hippocampal function from mouse research, whether that approach is psychotherapy or getting a good night's sleep, though we do not know yet.

-In this article, I have introduced the forefront of approaches to mental disorders from human brain science and mouse brain science from my perspective.
-If the author were different, the forefront would likely be told from a different angle.
+In this article, I have introduced the frontlines of approaches to mental disorders from human brain science and mouse brain science from my perspective.
+If the author were different, I believe the frontline would be discussed from a different angle.
 I believe this is proof that brain science is an academic system that spans other fields and that the results from brain science are expected by many people.

 *Affiliations and titles are as of the time of publication.